Difference between local storage, session storage, and cookies

 Storage capacity limitations Data can build over time and fill up more capacity since local storage lacks an internal expiration mechanism, adding one more limitation to local storage.

-Here are some common use cases of local storage:
+Here are some common scenarios where local storage is used:

-1. User preferences: Local storage can be used to keep track of user preferences, such as preferred languages, themes, or layouts.
-It offers users a better and more personalized experience across all devices.
+• User Preferences: Local storage can keep track of user preferences, such as preferred languages, themes, or layouts.
+This provides users with a more personalized experience across all devices.

-2. Application cache: The web application stores frequently visited data and assets locally, using local storage as an application cache.
-This lowers the amount of network traffic needed to load the application.
+• Application Cache: Web applications can store frequently accessed data and assets locally using local storage.
+This reduces the amount of network traffic needed to load the application.

-4. Offline access: Data that can be accessible even when the device is offline or has poor network connectivity might be stored in local storage.
+• Offline Access: Data that needs to be accessible even when the device is offline or has poor network connectivity can be stored in local storage.

-5. Login state: User can save his/her login details in the local storage and stay logged in even if the browser is closed.
+• Login State: Users can save their login details in local storage to stay logged in even if they close the browser.

 Session storage